dozyio/terrastrap/README.md

 flag.
 ```

-This error is intended as a failsafe incase Terraform tries to be deleted the
+This error is intended as a failsafe incase Terraform tries to delete the
 bucket.
 To delete the bootstrap bucket, change the following
 modules/bootstrap/bootstrap_s3_bucket.tf